gardener/gardener/docs/proposals/26-workload-identity.md

 and other components relying on workload identities should request no more than read access.
-This `WorkloadIdentityBinding` CRD will be reconciled by a dedicated controller named `workloadidentity-refresher` from Gardenlet controller manager responsible to request OIDC tokens and write them into the target store.
+This `WorkloadIdentityBinding` CRD will be reconciled by a dedicated controller named `workloadidentity-refresher` from Gardenlet responsible to request OIDC tokens and write them into the target store.
 The workload identity `spec.config` will be also written into the target store.

 At the time this GEP is written, it is envisioned only secrets to be used as store targets.
-The token will be available on the data key `wiToken` in the secret, while the service provider config will be at `wiConfig`.
+The token will be available on the data key `workloadIdentityToken` in the secret, while the service provider config will be at `workloadIdentityConfig`.
 These secrets will be labeled with `workloadidentity.security.gardener.cloud/provider=(aws|gcp|...)` so that the extensions can easily select them and make adjustments via admission webhooks, e.g. transform the service provider config and the token into canonical form